Kosikowski/swifty-llama/API_REVIEW.md

 - **Threading Control**: 100% ✅ Complete
 - **Backend Management**: 100% ✅ Complete

 The implementation follows excellent Swift practices with proper memory management, type safety, and idiomatic APIs.
-We have successfully filled the major gaps identified in the original review and now provide a production-ready Swift wrapper for llama.cpp with comprehensive feature coverage.
+We have successfully filled the major gaps identified in the original review and now provide a production-ready Swift wrapper for llama.cpp with extensive feature coverage.
 The main remaining gaps are in advanced sampling strategies and system utilities, which are nice-to-have features rather than core functionality.